Air Florida Flight 90: Improper de-icing procedures

-The Boeing 737 was deiced with a mixture of heated water and monopropylene glycol by American Airlines, under a ground-service agreement with Air Florida.
+The Boeing 737 was de-iced with a mixture of heated water and monopropylene glycol by American Airlines, under a ground-service agreement with Air Florida.
 That agreement specified that covers for the pitot tubes, static ports, and engine inlets had to be used, but the American Airlines employees failed to comply with those rules.
-One deicing vehicle was used by two different operators, who chose widely different mixture percentages to deice the left and right sides of the aircraft.
+One deicing vehicle was used by two different operators, who chose widely different mixture percentages to de-ice the left and right sides of the aircraft.
 Subsequent testing of the deicing truck showed, "the mixture dispensed differed substantially from the mixture selected" (18% actual vs. 30% selected).
 The inaccurate mixture was the result of the replacement of the standard nozzle, "...which is specially modified and calibrated, with a non-modified, commercially available nozzle."
 The operator had no means to determine if the proportioning valves were operating properly because no "mix monitor" was installed on the nozzle.

 Events of crash

 Flight

-The plane had trouble leaving the gate when the ground-services tow motor could not get traction on the ice.
+The plane had trouble leaving the gate when the ground-services tug could not get traction on the icy ramp.
 For roughly 30 to 90 seconds, the crew attempted to back away from the gate using the reverse thrust of the engines (a powerback), which proved futile.
 Boeing operations bulletins had warned against using reverse thrust in those kinds of conditions.

-Eventually, a tug ground unit properly equipped with snow chains was used to push the aircraft back from the gate.
+Eventually, a ground tug unit properly equipped with snow chains was used to push the aircraft back from the gate.
 After leaving the gate, the aircraft waited in a taxi line with many other aircraft for 49 minutes before reaching the takeoff runway.
 The pilot apparently decided not to return to the gate for reapplication of deicing, fearing that the flight's departure would be even further delayed.
 More snow and ice accumulated on the wings during that period, and the crew was aware of that fact when they decided to take off.
 Heavy snow was falling during their takeoff roll at 3:59 pm EST.

-Though the outside temperature was well below freezing and snow was falling, the crew did not activate the engine anti-ice system.
-This system uses heat from the engines to prevent sensors from freezing, ensuring accurate readings.
+Though the outside temperature was well below freezing and snow was falling, the crew did not activate the engine anti-ice systems.
+This system uses heat from the engines to prevent sensors and the engine intake cowl from accumulating ice or snow, ensuring accurate readings.

 While running through the takeoff checklist, the following conversation snippet took place (CAM-1 is the captain, CAM-2 is the first officer):